kodarn/Sparsnas/README.md

 How do we figure out the XOR-key?
 Well, this is what we're asking: 48 ^ ?? = FF  which in XOR-math translates into ?? = 48 ^ FF, which in turn equals B7.

 How do we verify this XOR-key?
 Well, lets capture some data.
 When we receive a packet look at the values on the receiving display and write them down.
 Also, we speed up the blink-rate on the Arduino-connected led to one blink per second in order to get more dynamic values.
-Here's some random selected lines:
+Here's a few selected lines:

 ```
 Len ID Cnt Fix Fixed    PCnt Data NewCnt     Crc16     Data ^ Key           Watt on display